 Creating a Modern Neutral Nursery

-Playing around with a few layouts I suggested using both a sofa and a rocker to not only visually balance the space, but (most importantly) provide a tired new mom multiple places to relax with baby.
+After playing around with a few layouts, I suggested using both a sofa and a rocker to not only visually balance the space, but also (and most importantly) provide a tired new mom multiple places to relax with baby.

 One of my favorite parts about this project was the black trim we added to the ceiling.
 It is such a simple yet unexpected element that adds another level of detail to the room.

 Small added details — like the tassel trim on curtains and the gold finial curtain hardware — make the space feel thoughtfully layered and mature yet still playful enough to work in a kid’s room.

 Of course on top of looking pretty, the space has to function for the needs of a new baby.
 That means thoughtfully placed storage and comfy places to relax with baby.

 The space designated for the changing table was minimal, so we maximized storage by adding a picture rail between changing pad and mirror.
 This will function as an easy-to-reach spot to store cream, cotton balls and wipes.

 Designing nurseries is one of my all-time favorite projects.
 I love the challenge of incorporating safe and functional design elements into a space that still feels young and whimsical.
 Love this look for your up-and-coming bundle?
 Check out links below to pull in some of the same design elements!